RaidMax/CSMark/CONTRIBUTING.md

 You may wish to ZIP the files for publishing or distributing them.

-The Windows Installers for CSMark releases are typically made using [Inno Setup](http://www.jrsoftware.org/isinfo.php).
 That doesn't mean that if you make your own releases that you have to.
 You can use [NSIS](http://nsis.sourceforge.net/Main%5FPage) if you're more familiar with that.

 ## Code Of Conduct